AI prompts

 ### SwiftPM

 By default, Periphery looks for the index store at `.build/debug/index/store`.
-Therefore, if you intend to run Periphery directly after calling `swift test`, you can omit the `--index-store-path` option, and Periphery will use the index store created when the project was built for testing.
-However if this isn't the case, then you must provide Periphery the location of the index store with `--index-store-path`.
+Therefore, if you intend to run Periphery directly after calling `swift test`, you can omit the `--index-store-path` option and Periphery will use the index store created when the project was built for testing.
+However, if this isn't the case, then you must provide Periphery the location of the index store with `--index-store-path`.

 ## Build Systems

-Periphery can analyze projects using third-party build systems such as Bazel, though it cannot drive them automatically like SwiftPM and xcodebuild.
-Instead, you need to specify the index store location and provide a file-target mapping file.
+Periphery can analyze projects using other build systems, though it cannot drive them automatically like SPM, Xcode and Bazel.
+Instead, you need to create a configuration file that specifies the location of indexstore and other resource files.
+The format is as follows:

 ```json